 Almost all mental disorders, as well as substance use disorders and alcohol and chemical dependency treatment, are covered by all ACA-compliant health insurance.

-However, since insurance coverage is based on medical necessity, GEHA may have more limited coverage options for common life problems like grief and loss, couples and marriage counseling, career counseling, and general relationship issues.
+However, since insurance coverage is based on medical necessity, GEHA may have more limited coverage options for issues such as grief and loss, couples and marriage counseling, and general relationship issues.

 If you’re looking for a way to find affordable therapy and quality mental health care, here are some tips on how to find affordable, low-cost—and even free—therapy.